Jaquetti/Obstacule-Avoidance-Reinforcement-Learning-ROS/README.md

 <br/>

 Is it very ugly right?
-But it serves as shown in the video: https://www.youtube.com/watch?v=ydLoVypdTb0&t=3s&ab_channel=PEDROFELIPEJAQUETTI
+But it serves, as shown in the video: https://www.youtube.com/watch?v=ydLoVypdTb0&t=3s&ab_channel=PEDROFELIPEJAQUETTI

 * How does it work?